 Amethyst Symbolism in Feng Shui

-In Feng Shui, Amethyst symbolizes Fire energy.
+In Feng Shui meaning, Amethyst symbolizes Fire energy.
 It brings its user warmth, radiance, motivation, illumination, passion, and forward moving action.

 It is a Yang energy, which is masculine creative energy, helping to bring forth ideas, knowledge, solutions, and sexual energy.